- It's Subjective

 - Early code bug hiccups

-During Bitcoin's entire existence it has had to fend off attacks from outside the space, from within the Bitcoin space and from the Crypto / Blockchain space in general.
-But it's still here, thriving and as important as ever.
+It's to be expected that there will be more failed attacks but it's nothing new.
+During Bitcoin's entire existence it had to fend off attacks from outside the space, from within the Bitcoin space and from the Crypto / Blockchain space in general.
+But guess what?
+Bitcoin is still here, thriving and as important as ever.

 As Ghandi's famous quote goes, "First they ignore you, then they laugh at you, then they fight you, then you win".

 Bitcoin has a fixed supply of less than 21,000,000 bitcoin that will ever exist.
-Bitcoin is slowly added to circulation until the year ~2140.
+Bitcoin follows a predictable issuance schedule that is estimated to reach it's fixed supply limit near the year 2140.
 This is hard-coded into the DNA of Bitcoin and cannot be changed by any central entity.

 The system is designed so that everyone knows:

 - how often new Bitcoin are added to circulation: every ~10 minutes

 - how many Bitcoin are created every ~10 minutes: 6.25 btc for years 2120 to 2124